 Purpose

-2. It provides a setup section for the 'Default Chart of Accounts' options, allowing users to set predetermined ledger accounts for various source documents in TRUE (e.g., Invoices, Bills, Payments).
+The Chart of Accounts module serves multiple functions: it holds all ledger account data used for compilation of Financial Statements, both internally through TRUE Accounting and externally via QuickBooks and/or Sage Intacct Integration.
+It provides a setup section for the 'Default Chart of Accounts' options, allowing users to set predetermined ledger accounts for various source documents in TRUE (e.g., Invoices, Bills, Payments).
+It also stores 'Class' data used in both TRUE Accounting and QuickBooks.

-Chart of Accounts Module
+Access Path: Gear Icon > Chart of Accounts

-The Chart of Accounts module consists of several key components:
+The Chart of Accounts module consists of several key components

 Ledger Accounts Mode